 - Early German border stamps from Allied controlled zones to Federal Germany

 Ms. Takita worked at the Special Services Library Depot Nuremberg Military Post.
 Sam E. Woods was Consul General in Munich since 1947 and signed the passport.
 Over 30+ years, Woods held several diplomatic positions, including assistant trade commissioner in Czechoslovakia; commercial attache in Prague; commercial attache at large in Berlin; consul general in Switzerland, and consul general with the personal rank of minister in Germany.
-In these roles, Woods became immersed in the diplomatic society making many contacts.
+Woods became immersed in the diplomatic society in these roles, making many contacts.